 This portion will serve 2 generously.

-Prepare a cutting board with salt, pepper and garlic butter, place the steak on this and repeat the same over the top of the steak with more salt pepper and garlic butter.
+Prepare a cutting board with salt, pepper, and garlic butter.
+Place the steak on this and repeat the same over the top of the steak with more salt, pepper, and garlic butter.
 Working very quickly, cover the steak with a domed lid.
 10 minutes for red medium rare, 12 minutes for pink medium rare.

-Slice the steak against the grain and toss it in or serve with the sauce prepared with the caramelised onion and mushrooms.
+Slice the steak against the grain and toss it in or serve it with the sauce prepared with the caramelised onion and mushrooms.

 1 large onion, sliced

-Remove and keep aside.
+Remove it and set it aside.

-Cook for 5 minutes and add a splash of cognac, brandy, whisky or rum.
+Cook for 5 minutes and add a splash of cognac, brandy, whisky, or rum.

 Add 1/4 cup of liquid to thin down the sauce if you wish.
 Bring it to a bubble before using it.
-Pick from stock, broth or orange juice.
+Pick from stock, broth, or orange juice.

-Alternately sprinkle with cheese and pepper.
+Alternatively, sprinkle with cheese and pepper.

-1 bunch of fresh spinach, washed and roughly chopped.
+A large bunch of fresh spinach, washed and roughly chopped.

-Prepare a butter mixed with garlic.
+Prepare a butter mixture with garlic.